 Finally, I season the soup with equal parts fish sauce for saltiness and umami and lime juice for sourness.
 To make a full meal out of this, I recommend serving the tom kha gai with jasmine rice, green papaya salad, and makheua yao pad tao jiao (stir-fried eggplant).

-Combine garlic, chiles, and a pinch of salt in a granite mortar and pestle and pound until a rough paste forms, about 20 seconds.
+For the Galangal Stock: In a granite mortar and pestle, add galangal and pound until a coarse paste forms, about 30 seconds.
 Set aside.

 Make-Ahead and Storage